Ris345/Twitter-Showcase-App/scratch.md

 step 2

 SEARCH TWEETS
 step 1 user types
 step2 tweet appears

 step 1 declare state in Home.js in the front-end step 2 pass the state through the nav component step 3 pass the state in the search component

+DICONSTRUCT TWITTER DATA
+step 1 - study the way data is organized in the console.

+SEARCH FOR THE TWITTER USER
+step 1 user types somehthing in the input thing step 2 that data is passed to the back-end step 3 the API makes a request from the backend to the twitter server step 4 returns the relvant tweets step 5 that tweet is displayed in the front-end

+SEARCH FOR THE TWITTER USER
+step 1 get data from serachParams to app.js step 2 send the data from app.js as a get request to the back-end step 3 use that data in the back-end to set a get request to the twitter API step 4 display that data to SEARCH PAGE